 This briefing paper deals with the law in England and Wales.

 Defended cases in the civil courts are assigned to one of three tracks, one of which is the small claims track (the others are the multi-track and the fast track).
 The small claims track is supposed to provide a simple and informal way of resolving disputes.
-Although lawyers may be instructed, in most cases, the court will not order legal costs to be paid by the losing party.
-This means that the successful party must generally pay their own costs and for this reason, many claimants deal with a small claim without the help of a solicitor.
-In contrast, in multi-track or fast track cases, the successful party would normally expect to recover costs from the losing party.
+Although lawyers are sometimes instructed, in most cases, the court will not order legal costs to be paid by the losing party.
+This means that the successful party must generally pay their own legal costs and for this reason, many claimants deal with a small claim without the help of a solicitor.
+In contrast, in multi-track or fast track cases, the successful party would normally expect to recover legal costs from the losing party.

 The financial limit for the small claims track for many types of claim is currently £10,000.
 A lower limit of £1,000 applies to claims for personal injury and housing disrepair.